Workflow scheduler/cron#

 pipeline_file: .semaphore/nightly-deploys.yml

-If you want to stop the scheduler from triggering workflows only temporary, you can deactivate it in the Web UI with the following steps:
+If you want temporarily stop scheduled task from triggering periodic workflows, you can deactivate it in the Web UI by clicking the Deactivate button or putting a status: INACTIVE attribute in the CLI definition.

 1. Open the project page.